⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• The cyclical nature of the semiconductor industry could lead to periods of reduced capital expenditure by chipmakers, resulting in sharp declines in equipment demand for ASML.
+• The cyclical nature of the semiconductor industry could lead to periods of oversupply and reduced capital expenditure, impacting ASML's revenue and order bookings.

 🏢 Company Overview